 Context is also important.
 The how’s, who’s, why’s, and when’s you taste/drink a wine collectively form the trump card in any wine experience.
 That magic bottle of whatever you enjoyed when your boyfriend proposed will forever be your favorite wine in the entire universe.
 The mere thought of it will send you around the moon and back to that magic moment–until the break up.
 Then it becomes the most cursed s#@*&% bottle of wine in the history of mankind.
 Yes, friends, context is important.
 Remember that.

 Remember also that wine tasting is marginally about actually tasting.
 It’s primarily about SMELLING as smell accounts for over 85% of the sense of taste.
-So if you’re passing by the nose on your evening goblet of Cabernet going right in for the big slurp the proverbial cow is already out of the barn.
+So if you’re passing by the nose on your evening glass of Cabernet going right in for the big slurp, the proverbial cow is already out of the barn.
 In fact, the cow is so far out of the barn that it took your car to SFO and is now headed to Fiji.
 On your credit card.
 Moo.

-Finally, if the florid wine descriptions still give you agita consider giving wine writers a break.
-Even with the zillions of wine blogs and everyone pretending to be a wine expert these days there are more good writers than ever.
+Finally, if the florid wine descriptions still give you agita, consider giving wine writers a break.
+Even with the zillions of wine blogs and everyone pretending to be a wine expert these days, there are more good writers than ever.
 Find one whose prose you can live with—even like—and follow them.
-Chances are their likes and dislikes are similar to yours.
-But above all remember that your palate—and what you like to drink—is the bottom line.
-Because after all, I made all this up.
+Chances are their likes and dislikes in wine are similar to yours.
+But remember that your palate—and what you like to drink—is the bottom line.